Hectordavidjimenezflores/Programing/homework/PIA/README.md

 ### Option 2

+Type the number 2 and click enter to execute the option.

 In this option the instructions of the game are explained.

 ### Option 3

+Type the number 3 and click enter to execute the option.

 You are shown the score of the game you played.

 ### Option 4

+Type the number 4 and click enter to execute the option.

 This option is used to exit the game and close the program.
 Please choose option 4 before playing again to close the program and run it again.